 - For your cat’s ‘business,’ it is important that their litter tray is kept clean and changed regularly.
 It should be in a quiet space where they get some privacy.

 - Fresh, clean water should always be available, and the appropriate amount of food (you can find our cat mousse here).

 - Ensure your cat is appropriately sprayed and neutered.
 This will remove their urge to escape outside and find a mate, prevent them from spraying in your home

 - There should be plenty of resting spaces for your cat to enjoy – both on ground level but also up high for them to retreat to.

 Since you (and other members of your household) are the only source of your cat’s socialization, it is important that you make time for them to play and get some exercise.

 Change up the toys you use that allow your cat to chase, kick, pounce, and stalk.
 It is important to switch around toys from time to time to keep them ‘new’.

-When you are not there, ensure any toys that might be dangerous (those with strings etc) are away from reach of your cat, and leave out safer toys such as balls to kick and chase.
+When you are not there, ensure any toys that might be dangerous (those with strings, etc.) are away from the reach of your cat, and leave out safer toys such as balls to kick and chase.
 A scratching post is essential if you want to keep your furniture in good shape!

 Make sure your cat has access to look outside and watch the world go by!
 Naturally nosey, your cat will be able to watch wildlife and the goings on outside your home safely.
 Some even decide to install ‘Catios’; an enclosed space where indoor cats can roam around to get some fresh air and watch what is going on outside.